nagasudhirpulla/taming_python/blog/skills/flask_logging.md

 ```

-## Inject extra information in logs using Custom Formatter
+## Inject extra information into logs using custom formatter

 ## TODO access app logger inside blueprints and extensions using current_app